Medicine Summer School

 The Medicine Summer School is open to students aged 15 – 18.
 The venue for this course is the University of London, Bloomsbury Campus, Central London – you can see more venue and travel details here.

-Part 1 (Dealing with Patients, Radiology, Haematology, Cardiology, Trauma and Suturing) will take place 15th – 16th July 2017 (COMPLETED).
+Part 1 (Dealing with Patients, Radiology, Haematology, Cardiology, Trauma and Suturing) will take place 7th-8th July (and repeated 21st-22nd July) 2018.

-Part 2 (Neurology, The Respiratory System and Psychiatry) will take place 29th – 30th July 2017.
+Part 2 (Neurology, The Respiratory System and Psychiatry) will take place 28th-29th July 2018.

 To attend any one part of the Medicine Summer School the cost is £195, to attend any two parts the cost is £375, to attend any three parts the cost is £540, to attend any four parts of the Summer School is £700, to attend all five parts the cost is £850.
 Please note that accommodation is not included, and must be arranged independently if required.
 Bookings for any event may be made by individual students or parents or through the school.